 - 2021/2018.10 / 2016.10.15-23

-Vincent Larderet’s eclectic repertoire stretches from Scarlatti to Boulez, who played an important role in romantic period, French music and during the 20th century.
-He is also ardently favors lesser-known composers such as Scriabin, De Falla, Schmitt and Szymanowski.
-In 2007 he performed a series of recitals dedicated to Beethoven and especially distinguished himself with the Sonatas Hammerklavier Opus 106 and Opus 111.
-He also participated in the complete live recording of Beethoven’s Sonatas, notably alongside Stephen Kovacevich for the prestige DVD set released by Piano Passion.
-Internationally renowned as a Ravel specialist, he worked in Paris with Carlos Cebro who passed on to him the stylistic and musical tradition of Vlado Perlemuter and studied Ravel’s works on Perlemuter’s personal scores annotated after his collaboration with the composer.
+Vincent Larderet’s eclectic repertoire stretches from Scarlatti to Boulez, who played an important role in the romantic period, French music and during the 20th century.
+He also ardently favors lesser-performed composers such as Berg, Falla, Schmitt, Scriabin and Szymanowski.
+In 2007 he performed a series of recitals dedicated to Beethoven and especially distinguished himself with the “Hammerklavier” Opus 106 and Opus 111 Sonatas.
+He also participated in the complete live recording of Beethoven’s 32 Sonatas, notably alongside Stephen Kovacevich for the prestigious DVD set released by Piano Passion.
+Internationally renowned as a Ravel specialist, he worked in Paris with Carlos Cebro who passed on to him the stylistic and musical tradition of Vlado Perlemuter and studied Ravel’s works on Perlemuter’s personal scores annotated during his collaboration with the composer.
 Mr. Larderet is also used to performing both the 2 Ravel’s Concertos during the same concert.
 He completed his training at the National Conservatory of Music in Rueil Malmaison where he won the “Virtuosity Prize” and perfected his art at Lübeck’s Musikhochschule in Germany with the famous pianist Bruno-Leonardo Gelber.
 At the same time, Vincent was a prize-winner in several international piano competitions including Maria Canals in Barcelona, A.M.A.
-Calabria (in Italy under the jury of Lazar Berman) and Brest.
-He was also laureate of the “International Orpheum Foundation for young soloists” in Switzerland.
+Calabria (in Italy under the jury chairman of Lazar Berman) and Brest (France).
+He was also laureate of the “Orpheum Foundation for the Advancement of Young Soloists” in Switzerland.
 When it comes to shaping his interpretations, he is committed to a musicological approach and he studies and analyzes Music history.
 He has written some essays including for the booklets of his own recordings.

-Moreover, he has served as member of the jury at various international piano competitions, in addition of several Master classes.
-Regularly invited to perform in Asia, he is appointed in 2014 as “Honorable International Artist-in-Residence” & “Honorary Professor” of the Hong Kong Music and Performing School.
+Moreover, he has served as a member of the jury at various international piano competitions, in addition to several Masterclasses worldwide.
 A truly dedicated artist, he has given several benefit concerts for humanitarian causes such as Amnesty International and Combating Cystic Fibrosis.
-His performances have been broadcasted on major radio and TV channels such as France 3, France 2, France Musique, Radio Classique, Radio Suisse Romande (Switzerland), Kultur Radio RBB, MDR, WDR (Germany), Radio Nacional d’Espanya, Civil Radio (Hungary), Radio Paris-La Paz (Bolivia), QBS (Quatar), Radio Canada, ABC Classic FM (Australia) and Radio New Zealand.
-His recordings released by ARS Produktion, NAXOS, Chandos and INTEGRAL Classic to outstanding international critical acclaim have won prestigious Awards including the Classica “CHOC”, Diapason 5, Télérama 4 f, Resmusica “CLEF” (France), MusicWeb International “recording of the month” (UK), Klassik Heute “Empfehlung” (Germany), Crescendo Magazine “JOKER” (Belgium), RITMO 4 stars (Spain), and Pizzicato“SUPERSONIC” (Luxembourg).
+His performances have been broadcasted on major radio and TV channels such as France 3, France 2, France Musique, Radio Classique, Radio Suisse Romande, SRF (Switzerland), Kultur Radio RBB, MDR, WDR, HR2 Kultur, BR-klassik (Germany), Radio Nacional d’Espanya, Civil Radio (Hungary), Radio Paris-La Paz (Bolivia), QBS (Quatar), Radio Canada, ABC Classic FM (Australia), Radio UNAM (Mexico) and Radio New Zealand.
+His recordings released by ARS Produktion, NAXOS, Chandos and INTEGRAL Classic to outstanding international critical acclaim have won prestigious Awards including the Classica “CHOC”, Diapason 5, Télérama 4 f, Resmusica “CLEF” (France), MusicWeb International “recording of the month” (UK), Klassik Heute “Empfehlung” (Germany), Crescendo Magazine “JOKER” (Belgium), RITMO 4 stars (Spain), MUSICA 5 stars (Italy) and Pizzicato“SUPERSONIC” (Luxembourg).
 He is also responsible for the major world premieres of Debussy, Ravel and Schmitt works.
 In 2019 he performed in the US the American Premiere of the Ravel’s Daphnis et Chloé Suite.
-The SACD-CD of the 2 Ravel’s Piano Concertos is praised in 2015 by Fanfare (USA) among “the best recordings of the year” and “the only relevant performance which could exist alongside the reference recordings of Michelangeli and Zimerman” (Klassik Heute).
+The SACD-CD of the 2 Ravel’s Piano Concertos is praised by Fanfare magazine (USA) among “the best recordings of the year” and “the only relevant performance which could exist alongside the reference recordings of Michelangeli and Zimerman” (Klassik Heute).
 His album devoted to Debussy stands out as one of the recording events of 2018 in tribute to the centenary of the composer’s death.
 A new Liszt 2 CD-Set will be release in 2020.
 Mr. Larderet is also the co-founder of the Piano au Musée Würth international festival in France, which he managed as Artistic Director until 2017.